How to minimise regrowth risk in water towers and large reservoirs by mixing optimisation - Part I

 (*) many of them are nice monuments

-A water tower is never emptied completely to safeguard water supply.
-In this case around 38% of the total volume remains at the end of a cycle.
+A water tower is never emptied completely to safeguard the water supply.
+In this case, around 38% of the total volume remains at the end of a cycle.
 This is what we call the ‘older’ water.
-We wanted to answer the following questions:
+In this project, we wanted to answer the following questions:

 - How are ‘older’ and ‘new’ (incoming) water mixed during filling, and what is their ratio in different zones of the water tower?
 Are there zones with high fractions of older water?

 - What is the HRT (age) distribution of the water during long-term operation >24h?

 - How can we improve the design or operation to minimise the bacterial regrowth risk?

 Questions 1 and 2 will be answered now.
 Question 3 is the topic of our next blog post.